St. Patrick's Roman Catholic Church (Madison, Wisconsin): History

 The parish was established to serve the largely Irish community living east of Capitol Square.
 St. Raphael's purchased two lots on east Main Street in 1886, and on May 24, 1888, the new parish of St. Patrick was formally established and took ownership of the land.
 Irish-born Fr.
 Patrick Knox was made pastor, and he set about the task of organizing the congregation and raising funds to build the new church, which was dedicated on Saint Patrick's Day of 1889.
 Archbishop Michael Heiss of the Archdiocese of Milwaukee was in attendance.

+By 1902 the parish needed more space for mass and expanded the nave ten feet on each side.
 In 1907, a Catholic school was opened, staffed by the Sinsinawa Dominican Sisters.

 Although the church was renovated in 1957 and expanded its facilities in 1958, suburbanization, enrollment growth at the University of Wisconsin, and the growth of the state government were already depopulating the isthmus neighborhoods.
 The decline in parish and school rolls hastened with the opening of St. Peter's parish in 1967.
 In 1977, the school was closed and sold to the Salvation Army, and the former convent converted into a religious education center, then a service center for Catholic Charities USA.

 By the 2000s, the priest shortage was making it difficult for the Diocese of Madison to keep its churches staffed.
+After the old Saint Raphael's Cathedral was destroyed by arson in 2005, St. Patrick's, Holy Redeemer, and St. Raphael's were merged to form the new Cathedral Parish of St. Raphael.
 The merger of the three downtown parishes was announced in October 2007 and executed on July 1, 2008, part of the ongoing major realignment of parishes in the diocese.